22. Oak Hill Country Club (East)

 Back in 1979, George Fazio and nephew Tom were roundly criticized by Donald Ross fans for removing a classic Ross par 4 on Oak Hill East and replacing it with two new holes, including the bowl-shaped par-3 sixth, which would later become the scene of four aces in two hours during the second round of the 1989 U.S. Open.
 They also built a pond on another par 3 and relocated the green on the par-4 18th.
-There is talk that the club may remodel those holes, to bring them more in line with Donald Ross' original style.
-One or more Ross holes may even be re-established.
-If it happens, it will likely occur before Oak Hill hosts the 2023 PGA Championship.
+The club has hired golf architect Andrew Green to remodel those holes to bring them more in line with Donald Ross’s original style, and Green plans to re-establish the original Ross hole.
+Reconstruction will occur after the 2019 Senior PGA Championship on the East Course, to be completed well in advance of the 2023 PGA Championship.

 “A fantastic championship venue: Oak Hill doesn't let up for a single shot with relatively narrow fairways, enough length and just enough water to make things difficult."